BREAKING: AIFF & AFC to present roadmap for Indian football on October 14 | Goal.com

 The top brass of the Indian FA had also met with AFC officials last week in Malaysia for another round of talks where a roadmap was formulated, taking into account the grievances of all parties concerned.

-The AIFF had earlier communicated its decision to make the ISL the defacto top league in India by handing its league champions the AFC Champions League preliminary qualifier spot from the 2019-20 season.
+The AIFF had earlier communicated its decision to make the ISL the defacto top league in India by handing its league champions the AFC Champions League preliminary qualifier spot, which the I-League champions had enjoyed, from the 2019-20 season.

-The I-League clubs, who have been at loggerheads with the Indian FA for a while, saw red over this decision and have been demanding that promotion and relegation be introduced in the ISL.
+The I-League clubs, who have been at loggerheads with the Indian FA for a while, saw red over this decision and have been demanding that promotion and relegation be introduced in the ISL by which they can also gain entry to the ISL.

+In fact, Kolkata giants Mohun Bagan and East Bengal also have been looking to secure a spot in the ISL after holding meetings with the ISL and AIFF regarding the same in the last few months.

+The Indian FA, haivng decided to come to a consensus, have sought to end all the confusion surrounding the status and future of the two leagues.
+An official announcement of the roadmap will provide clarity and allow clubs to plan for the future.